locoframework/loco-js/README.md

 Instance of this class works internally and is responsible for fetching notifications.
 The constructor takes an object whose many properties have been described in the *Initialization* section (look at the `notifications` property).

+💥 In normal conditions, Wire checks and fetches notifications via AJAX polling.
+But if you have an established WebSocket connection _(see Line section)_, it will stop polling and will be waiting for informations, transmitted through WebSockets, about new, emitted by the back-end signals (to fetch them).
+In case of losing the WebSocket connection, it can automatically switch to AJAX polling.

 [All accessor methods](https://github.com/locoframework/loco-js/blob/master/src/base/wire.coffee) that may be useful are rather straightforward and self-explanatory.
 The one that requires a bit of explanation is `setToken`.

 * `setToken(token)` - when token is set, it is automatically appended to the requests that fetch notifications.
 So it allows you to fetch notifications assigned to a given token.
 It is useful, when you want to emit a signal / notification, on the back-end, to a user that is not authenticated in the system _(e.g. you want to notify a user that he has confirmed his email address successfully via clicking on a link and is now able to sign in)_